janus-idp/demo-setup/charts/vault/README.md

 ## Installing the chart

-The values.yaml file in the folder charts/vault folder needs to be modfied for each environment.
+The values.yaml file in the folder charts/vault folder needs to be modified for each environment.
 The default values file will not include plugins for external tools like Quay and Github but those plugins can be included by adding to the values file.
 To install the basic vault service do the following:

 1) Make a copy of the charts/vault/values.yaml
 ```bash